the Norbaforce Mark II

 It was a longstanding dream of mine: to make a luxury aftermarket housing for the world's most glorious keyboard, the Japanese-made Realforce tenkeyless.
 The resulting Norbaforce design became by far my most popular project, with demand far outstripping my supply.
 Happily, it's now back in this much-requested re-release, and better than ever.

-This product is being offered as a custom pre-order, ending October 26th and anticipated to ship in the late winter.
-If you're new to my work or haven't participated in a group buy before, check out the kind praise I've won from existing clients from have participated previously.
+This product was offered as a custom pre-order in October, anticipated to ship around the end of February.
+The limited quantities in certain finishes that are currently for sale in the shop are planned extras, which you can order now and will ship at the same time as the group buy, but they may be subject to refund in the (unlikely) event of any production shortfalls.
+If you're new to my work or haven't participated in a group buy before, check out the kind praise I've won from existing clients who have participated previously.

 An all-new Norbaforce